Counselling & Psychology

 An educational counsellor is responsible for assisting and providing guidance to the student body.
 Educational counsellors do this by monitoring workloads of students as well as their GPA and assisting them with improvement tactics.

 Child counsellors work with children who are dealing with mental and emotional problems along with difficult family or life circumstances.
-Child counsellors work closely with children to better understand the issues they face, establish any underlying causes and develop appropriate strategies to help overcome them.
+They work closely with children to better understand the issues they face, establish any underlying causes and develop appropriate strategies to help overcome them.

 If child counselling interests you, undertaking a child counsellor training would allow you to be an expert in this field.